Crowland: Nature reserve

 The Crowland Ponds Nature Reserve is north of the town, next to the west side of the Welland.

 Education

 The town currently has one school, South View Primary, which has moved from its former home on Reform Street to the much larger former St Guthlac School site on Postland Road in September 2014.

 Crowland's former secondary school was named The St Guthlac School after the abbey's founder.
 It was situated at the junction of the B1166 and B1040.
 Lincolnshire Country Council made the decision at the begin of July 2011 that The St Guthlac School would close as part of the creation of the University Academy Holbeach, to be situated on the site of the former George Farmer Technology and Language College in Holbeach.

+Media

+Crowland receives its television signals from various transmitters: Sandy Heath (BBC East/ITV Anglia), Waltham (BBC East Midlands/ITV Central), and Belmont (BBC Yorkshire and Lincolnshire/ITV Yorkshire).

+The town is served by both BBC Radio Lincolnshire and BBC Radio Cambridgeshire.
+Other radio stations including Smooth East Midlands (formerly Connect FM) and Kiss.
+The area is also one of the few in Lincolnshire to be covered by a local DAB multiplex, NOW Peterborough.

+Local newspaper is the Peterborough Telegraph (formerly Peterborough Citizen).